-The Swiss electorate clearly rejected the initiative to introduce a single health insurance scheme nationwide in the referendum of 28 September 2014.
-The 61.8% 'No' votes are a clear endorsement of the competition-based healthcare system.
+The Swiss electorate has rejected the idea of a single public health insurer on several occasions.
+Most recently, it clearly rejected the initiative to introduce a single health insurance scheme nationwide in the referendum of 28 September 2014.
+The 61.8% 'No' votes thus reflect the population's continuing clear endorsement of the competition-based healthcare system whose funding is based on social solidarity.
 A popular initiative was launched in western Switzerland in autumn 2017 to create a single health insurance scheme for each canton.
 The initiative ultimately failed to secure enough signatures.
-At present, a cantonal health insurance initiative is still pending.
-It proposes that the government change the Federal Health Insurance Act to give the cantons more freedom in establishing single health insurance schemes.
+In 2020, the Canton of Neuchâtel launched an identical proposal in the form of a cantonal initiative.
+However, Parliament again rejected the idea of revisiting a single cantonal health insurance scheme.
+Both the population and Parliament believe in the current system, which has become firmly established since the Swiss Federal Health Insurance Act was introduced in 1996.